IBM-Blockchain-Archive/marbles/tutorial_part1.md

 You should have replaced the hard coded data with your personal network data in the last section.
 If you haven't, go ahead and do it now (instructions are [above](#network)).

+1. To run the app locally we need to get these files onto your machine
+	- If you have Git installed then browse a command prompt/terminal to a desired working directory and type `git clone https://github.com/IBM-Blockchain/marbles`
+		- follow any login prompts with your GitHub account
+	- If you do not have Git then [download the zip](https://github.com/IBM-Blockchain/marbles/archive/master.zip) and extract it in your desired working directory.
-1. First up we need to install our dependencies.
+1. Next we need to install our dependencies.
 Open a command prompt/terminal and browse to the root of this project.
 1. In the command prompt type:

 		> npm install